subhamagarrwal/OceanAI_assignment/autonomous-agent/README.md

 ## Deployment

+### Local Development
+Users can deploy the frontend and backend locally using either:
+- **Docker Compose** (recommended): Run `docker-compose up --build` from the project root
+- **Manual setup**: Follow the installation steps in the "Run" section above

+### Production Deployment
+For production deployment, users can consider using:
+- **Container orchestration**: Deploy the Docker images to platforms like AWS ECS, Azure Container Instances, or Google Cloud Run
-Users can deploy the frontend and backend locally after filling in the relevant details for the .env file.
-For production deployment, users can consider using platforms like AWS or Heroku to host the backend and frontend services.
+- **Traditional hosting**: Use platforms like AWS EC2, Heroku, or DigitalOcean to host the backend and frontend services
+- **Managed services**: Leverage managed database services and serverless functions for scalability

+The optimized Docker images are production-ready and include all necessary dependencies.